 I’d recommend pouring half of the resin in your mold, then add the flowers where you want them with tweezers(and push them in a bit), and then pour the other part of the epoxy resin over so the flowers are sandwiched in the middle.

 These would be the same steps to use if you want the glitter in certain parts of the letter or mold.
-Pour a thin layer of the epoxy, add the glitter to those spots, and then add the rest of the resin mixture on top.
+Pour a thin first layer of resin, add the glitter to those spots, and then add the rest of the resin mixture on top.